khuynhtroc/nguyentronghuynh.com/_posts/2016-01-25-introduce-one-step-checkout.md

 </div>

 <p>
-More information, please go to seller page at <a href="https://www.mageplaza.com/magento-2-one-step-checkout-extension/">Mageplaza 2 one step checkout extension</a>
+More information, please go to seller page at <a href="#">Mageplaza 2 one step checkout extension</a>
 </p>